poojapotdar/poojapotdar/README.md

 - 👋 Hi, I’m @poojapotdar
 - 👀 I’m interested in learning new things regarding technologies
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning node.js, react js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 poojapotdar/poojapotdar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.